WE MET BEFORE?

 perfect child.
 If he

-succeeded, he might have received praise.
+succeeded, he might have received some praise.
 If he failed, their

-disappointment was palpable, which triggered feelings of shame.
+disappointment was palpable, which triggered deep feelings of

 The Borderline believes; "If I feel bad in a relationship,